For the Future (The Owl House): Plot

-Continuing from the events of "King's Tide" in the Boiling Isles, King Clawthorne tries to explain to the Collector the rules of "Owl House".
-Lilith Clawthorne and Hooty try to save King, but are turned into puppets for the Collector to play with in the Archive House, his newly built house.
-Lilith's sister and King's adoptive mother Eda Clawthorne transforms into her harpy form to confront the Collector.
+Continuing from the events of "King's Tide" in the Boiling Isles, after successfully forcing Luz Noceda and her friends into the Human Realm, King Clawthorne tries to explain to The Collector the rules of "Owl House".
+Lilith Clawthorne and Hooty try to save King but are turned into puppets by The Collector along with most residents of the Boiling Isles.